Business Intelligence Basics

-- If that customer’s volume has dropped recently
+- If a customer’s volume has dropped recently

-- Things along those lines that our analytics tool is telling us
+- Things that our analytics tool is telling us

 That is something that our analytics tool or business intelligence tools would provide for us.
 But we’ll cycle that information right back to the user while they’re on the phone with the client.
 That way, they can use that information and drive more business to the organization.
 Also, this will bring more value to the organization.

 Making Business Intelligence Data Available to Users

 The most challenging part is taking business intelligence, reporting, or analytics data.
 After that, making it so it’s valuable to the users.
 The key is finding out how to reduce the noise.
 Finding out how to give them the information that’s going to help them at that time is the key.
 And there’s no easy answer to that.
 That’s one of the most difficult problems because we all know how to generate their data.
 We all know how to generate lots of reports.